Glaucoma eye pressure vs. normal eye pressure

 A disorder called normal-tension glaucoma can result in optic nerve damage, even at seemingly normal eye pressure levels.
 However, some medical professionals simply classify it as a slower, less aggressive form of the more common open-angle glaucoma.

-It can seem strange to schedule an eye exam when your eyes feel fine and your glasses or contact lens prescription is current.
+It can seem strange to schedule an eye exam when your eyes feel fine and you are seeing clearly.
 But regular comprehensive eye exams, even in the absence of any noticeable symptoms, can be critical to the early diagnosis and treatment of glaucoma.

 IF IT’S BEEN A WHILE SINCE YOUR LAST EYE EXAM: Find an eye doctor near you and schedule an appointment.